larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## IETF Working Groups {#wg-mod}

-The management and moderation of participation channels associated with various IETF working groups, including their mailing lists, chat channels and in-person, remote, or interim meetings remains primarily a task of the relevant group's management, such as WG chairs.
-Group participants may and chairs must alert the moderators to problematic behavior that rises to the level that some action is needed.

-In the interest of timely and consistent moderation, moderators may take actions against someone in a working group setting, but they must immediately inform management of relevant groups, including WG chairs and area directors, when they do so.
+Primary responsibility of moderation of working group participation channels resides with working group management.
+Working group participants should report problems to both chairs and to the moderation team.
+In cases where working group management does not appear to act on complaints, the moderation team may act.
+Their first action will be to attempt to contact the chairs.
+They may act further if there is no timely response, informing both chairs and the responsible area director of any actions taken.

-If working group management and moderators disagree about a group moderation action taken by one party unilaterally, the matter shall be taken up with the responsible area director(s) for resolution, and, when more than one area is involved, with the IESG.
-Based on the result of this consultation, the moderation action may be upheld, modified or reverted.
+Both working group management and moderators shall act in a manner consistent with guidelines approved by the IESG.
+In cases of disagreement between the chairs and moderation team over a moderation decision, the matter should be taken up with the responsible area director for resolution.

-It is anticipated that such disagreements will be exceedingly rare.
-The moderators should respect the views of the group management in such cases, and the group management should respect the moderators' task of upholding an overall IETF-wide uniformity for moderation.

 # Operations and Procedures of the Moderator Team and Transparency